abelchol-ship-it/DSC-PHASE-1-PROJECT-THE-LOWEST-RISK-AIRCRAFT/README.md

-# Aircraft with lowest Risk Analysis for Business Expansion ✈️
+# Aircraft with lowest Risk for Business Purchase and Operation

 ## Overview
 This project analyzes historical aviation accident data to identify the **lowest-risk aircraft models** for a company planning to expand into commercial and private aviation operations.